jboegeholz/shell_tutorial/README.md

 pandoc metadata_de.yaml -o ./level_up_de.pdf --from markdown -V lang=de-DE level_up_de.md
 ```
 ### Variables
-After finishing the german version I also wanted to create an english version,
+After finishing the German version I also wanted to create an English version,
 so the "de" strings should be replaced by a variable to switch between languages.

 To declare a variable, you write down the name and assign it a value with the equal sign.